Published October 9, 2025

 If you're new to the process, read How Probate Sales Differ From Traditional Real Estate Transactions for a clear breakdown of what to expect.

-In California, a probate referee determines the property’s fair market value for the court.
-This valuation becomes the benchmark for your list price and any repair decisions.
+In California, a probate referee determines the property's fair market value for the court.
+This valuation becomes the benchmark for your list price.
+Generally, you cannot sell the home for less than 90% of this appraised value without court permission.

-Once the valuation is complete, you can decide which updates will genuinely increase buyer appeal without exceeding what the estate will recoup.
-For details, see The Probate Referee’s Role in Determining Property Value.
+Once you have this number, you can decide which updates will genuinely increase buyer appeal without exceeding what the estate will recoup.

-Most probate homes benefit from simple cosmetic improvements that don’t require permits or major investment.
+Most probate homes in neighborhoods like Oceanside or Vista benefit from simple cosmetic improvements that don't require permits or major investment.
 These include:

-Avoid large renovations like kitchen remodels or room additions unless required by court order or safety concerns.
+Avoid: Large renovations like full kitchen remodels or room additions unless required by court order or safety concerns.
 Probate buyers often expect to do their own updates.

 Transparency is essential in a probate sale.
 If the home has known issues (roof leaks, outdated electrical, or foundation cracks), disclose them early.
 Courts and buyers both expect clear documentation.